Skip to Main Content

 Based on the NWU Referencing Guide.

-Elements of a reference list
+Elements of a reference list entry

-Elements of a reference entry
+Elements of a reference list entry

 Each entry in the reference list has four elements: